History of Ivory Coast: French colonial era

 Côte d'Ivoire officially became a French colony on 10 March 1893.
 Louis Gustave Binger who had explored the Gold Coast frontier, was named the first governor.
 He negotiated boundary treaties with Liberia and Britain (for the Gold Coast).
 Throughout the early years of French rule, French military contingents went inland to establish new posts.
 The French settlements encountered resistance from locals, even in areas with treaties of protection.
-Samori Touré offered the greatest resistance; he had established the Wassoulou Empire over large parts of present-day Guinea, Mali, Burkina Faso, and Ivory Coast starting in 1878.
+Samori Touré offered the greatest resistance; he had established an empire over large parts of present-day Guinea, Mali, Burkina Faso, and Ivory Coast starting in 1878.
 Tourés large, well-equipped army could manufacture and repair its own firearms, attracting strong support throughout the region.
 Binger responded to Touré's expansion of regional control with military pressure, resulting in fierce resistance.
-The French campaigns against the Wassoulou intensified in the mid-1890s until they captured Touré in 1898.
+The French campaigns against him intensified in the mid-1890s until they captured Touré in 1898.

 In 1900, France imposed a head tax for a public works program in the colony, provoking several revolts.
 The public works programs and the related exploitation of natural resources required a huge workforce.
 The French imposed a system of forced labor, requiring each adult male Ivorian to work ten days each year without compensation as an obligation to the state.
 This system was subject to extreme misuse and was the most hated aspect of French colonial rule by the Africans.
 Because the population of Ivory Coast was insufficient to meet the labor demands of French-held plantations and forests, the greatest users of labor in French West Africa, the French recruited large numbers of workers from Upper Volta to Ivory Coast.
 The forced labor was not only disadvantageous to the men forced to work but also to the Ivorian farmers as well.
 As farming gained importance to the economic growth of Ivory Coast, European and African farmers alike worked diligently to enlarge their businesses.
 This inherently caused a need for more workers, a need far greater than the number of workers available.
 During this time, amidst World War II, the French government systematically gave worker preference to the European farmers and made the African farmers find voluntary workers locally or close up shop entirely.
 These systemic injustices caused great strife between the African working class as they were growing further apart from their European counterparts and had little to no say in the matter as none of them were recognized, French citizens.
 This labor source was so important to the economic life of Ivory Coast that in 1932 the AOF annexed a large part of Upper Volta to Ivory Coast and administered it as a single colony.
 Many Ivorians viewed the head tax as a violation of the terms of the protectorate treaties because it seemed that France was now demanding a coutume or payment from the local kings rather than the reverse.
 Much of the population, especially in the interior, considered the tax a humiliating symbol of submission.